SZim92/hdr-plus-swift/CI_DOCS.md

 1. Check cache keys in the workflow files
 2. Verify paths being cached (especially for Xcode/Swift caches)
 3. Look for cache size limits being exceeded

+### Apple Platform Compatibility Issues

+**Problem**: Build failures on specific macOS versions.

+**Solution**:
+1. Check the build output logs for specific errors
+2. Verify that the correct scheme ("gui") is being targeted
+3. Inspect Metal environment information for GPU/driver issues
+4. Consider platform-specific conditionals for problematic code

+**Problem**: "No scheme" or "Cannot find scheme" errors.

+**Solution**:
+1. Verify the scheme name matches exactly (case-sensitive)
+2. Check if the scheme is shared (schemes should be checked into version control)
+3. Run `xcodebuild -project burstphoto.xcodeproj -list` locally to verify schemes
+4. The workflow now automatically lists available schemes to help with debugging

 ## Configuration System